10 Best Free Things to Do in San Diego

 For couples visiting San Diego and locals alike, there's an abundance of free activities that will make for the perfect date day or date night!
 Whether you are searching for a romantic activity to celebrate an anniversary like a stroll through the historic Gaslamp Quarter, a birthday of window shopping in Downtown San Diego or a free stroll on one of the 78 beautiful beaches in San Diego just because, there’s a free activity waiting for you.

-San Diego is also well-known for its mild temperature and blue skies, perfect for going on a free hike at one of the many parks throughout the area.
 Get the family, a small group or go as a couple and get some fresh air while exploring nature and hopefully enjoy an incredible view during your hike!
 Torrey Pines State Natural Reserve and Mission Trails Regional Park are two fan favorites in the San Diego area we cover below!

-Start by exploring our tips on how to get heavily discounted admission to the most popular attractions in town so that they are ‘almost free’.
+Start by exploring our tips on how to get heavily discounted admission to the most popular attractions in town so that they are 'almost free'.
 Next, explore our list of budget-friendly hotels so you can stay-and-play on a tight budget.
+Finally, explore our list of the best free things to do in San Diego!

-10 Best Free Things to Do in San Diego
+The Best Free Things to Do in San Diego

 From beach activities like swimming and sunbathing to exploring a historic neighborhood like Old Town or the Gaslamp Quarter to going on a hike at one of the dozens of San Diego area parks, there is something ‘free’ that everyone will enjoy!